-ACC (Accessory) (B): This position unlocks the transaxle.
-It also lets you use things like the radio and windshield wipers when the engine is not running.
+ACC (Accessory) (B): This position lets you use things like the radio and windshield wipers when the engine is not running.
 To use ACC, turn the key clockwise to the first position.

 Use this position if your vehicle must be pushed or towed, but never try to push-start your vehicle.
+See "Recreational Vehicle Towing" in the Index.

-ON (C): This position unlocks the ignition and transaxle.
-This position is also where the key returns after you start your engine and release the switch.
-The switch stays ON when the engine is running.
+ON (C): This position unlocks the ignition.
+It is also the position to where the key returns after you start the engine and release the switch.
+The switch will stay in this position when the engine is running.
 But even when the engine is not running, you can use ON to operate your electrical power accessories, and to display some instrument panel warning lights.